Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Experimental Setup

 \subsubsection{LauraTSE}

 For LauraTSE, we adopt LauraGPT~\cite{du2023lauragpt} as the backbone of the AR decoder-only language model and employ FunCodec~\cite{du2024funcodec} as the neural audio codec.
-In LauraTSE, the AR model predicts $n=2$ codec output layers, i.e., only the first two RVQ layers are modeled, resulting in a coarse-grained representation of the target speech.
-In the feature encoding stage, both the enrollment speech and the mixed speech are analyzed using a window length of 512 samples and a frame shift of 256 samples.
-The extracted features are then processed by a shared Conformer encoder consisting of six Conformer layers, each with eight attention heads and a hidden dimension of 512, to obtain continuous acoustic representations with rich contextual information.
-In the generative module, the AR decoder-only Transformer comprises 10 Transformer blocks, each with eight attention heads and a hidden dimension of 512.
-Conditioned on the encoded representations of the enrollment and mixed speech, the AR model predicts the discrete codec representations corresponding to the first $n$ RVQ layers of the target speech in an auto-regressive, frame-by-frame manner.
-For waveform reconstruction, an encoder-only Transformer is employed as a refinement module to recover fine-grained acoustic details from the coarse-grained AR outputs.
-This network consists of six Transformer layers, with eight attention heads and a hidden dimension of 512.
-Through self-attention mechanisms, the encoder-only Transformer jointly fuses information from the mixed speech, the enrollment speech, and the AR-predicted codec representations, and directly estimates the complete RVQ representation of the target speech, enabling high-fidelity waveform reconstruction.
+The decoder-only model predicts the first n=2 codec layers, yielding a coarse target representation.

+For acoustic conditioning, both the enrollment speech and the mixture speech are converted into log-Mel features using a 512-sample analysis window and a 256-sample frame shift.
+These features are processed by a shared Conformer encoder with six layers, eight attention heads, and a hidden dimension of 512 to obtain continuous acoustic representations.
+The autoregressive decoder-only Transformer contains 10 Transformer blocks, each with eight attention heads and a hidden dimension of 512.
+Conditioned on the encoded enrollment and mixture representations, it predicts the discrete codec representations of the first n RVQ layers in a frame-by-frame autoregressive manner.